cloudposse/terraform-null-label/README.md

 be overwritten.

-Because the purpose of `labels_as_tags` is primarily to prevent tags from being generated that would conflict with the AWS provider's `default_flags`, it is an exception to the rule that variables override the setting in the context object.
+Because the purpose of `labels_as_tags` is primarily to prevent tags from being generated that would [conflict with the AWS provider's `default_tags`](https://github.com/hashicorp/terraform-provider-aws/issues/19204), it is an exception to the rule that variables override the setting in the context object.
 The value in the context object cannot be changed, so that later modules cannot re-enable a problematic tag.